UTS-ISDM/Tut04-Group3/Report.md

 <p align="justify"> Iteration is a crucial part of Scrum development where improvement can be made easily without affecting other parts of the project.
 By having small iteration, the feedback collected from product owner in any stage during the development process could be implemented without having a significant financial impact as well as different request for additional features or fixing existing bugs within the project. </p>

-<p align="justify"> For the project scrum was chosen as the preferred methodology in order to manage the tasks assigned while the due date of the project in consideration.
+<p align="justify"> For the project to develop the new Call Management System, scrum in particular was chosen as the preferred methodology to manage the tasks assigned while keeping in mind of the due date of the project.
 In order to stay in contact with all members developing the system and product owner, a repository Using the online software Github has been created.
 Github would allow the product owner to monitor the work on the project throughout the entire process and add any recommendations at all time or highlights any changes that are required while the project is in progress.
 Developers would benefit from using Github as well as customers, Github allows developers to list all their tasks with the ability to sort these tasks depending on the priority of the task for each stage.
 Github would be an essential part of the work in cases where physical meetings are limited.
 As scrum requires 15 minutes daily meeting to discuss the progress made for all members of the development team. </p>

 # 3. Workproducts, Models and Descriptions
 ## 3.1 User Stories